datacenter/ansible-intersight-nxos/README.md

 # Intersight

-In order to obtain the Intersight API key, login to Intersight (intersight.com), goto System -> Settings -> API Keys and create the required key pair.
+In order to obtain the Intersight API key, login to Intersight (intersight.com), goto System -> Settings -> API Keys and create the required key pair by clicking on "Generate API Key".